1 min read

 Thriving in Fullness: Owning Your Experience

-Photo by Fli Hi / Unsplash
+Photo by Clay Elliot / Unsplash

-Day four is fucked.
-Not a flare, but my body clearly saying "hey jackass, you're done."
 Payment for stealing back some vitality that illness took from me.
 Was it worth it?
 Hell yes, it was.

-The difference between thriving and surviving isn't about pain levels or perfect self-management.
-It's about agency.
 Survival lets circumstances make all the decisions.
-Thriving means I get to choose how to meet each moment—whether that's appreciating the challenge of a sketchy trail or appreciating the wisdom of staying home.
+Thriving means I get to choose how I meet each moment — whether that's leaning into a sketchy trail or having the wisdom to stay home.

 → Previous: 4.3 - The Power of Purpose: Living with Intention Amid Limitation